coronalabs/corona-docs/markdown/native/index.markdown

 CORONA_NATIVE_PRODUCT lets you extend CORONA_CORE_PRODUCT beyond the functionality provided by the CORONA_CORE_PRODUCT Lua&nbsp;APIs \([reference][api]\).
 For instance, you can use native languages like <nobr>Objective-C</nobr> or Java and pass information between the native code and Lua code.
 You can also [create plugins][native.plugin] that make it even easier to get native platform features into apps built with CORONA_CORE_PRODUCT.

-If you don't need to include custom native code in your app, Solar2D Simulator is the best tool to use.
+If you don't need to include custom native code in your app, CORONA_CORE_PRODUCT Simulator is the best tool to use.
 Get started [here][guide.programming.01].

 ## System Requirements